stfbk/stfbk.github.io/_topics/ThreatDetection.md

 or other malicious activities that can compromise the security and integrity of computer systems, networks, or data.
 Anomaly detection, on the other hand, focuses on discovering abnormal or unusual patterns in data that deviate significantly from the expected behaviour.

+Areas of applications include:
+- **Smart industry**: Industrial Control Systems are the target of cyberattacks and are subject to anomalies due to hw/sw failures and concept-drift
+- **Smart cities**: Smart cities, smart homes, connected vehicles, health care devices/applications etc., are all common target of cyberattacks and are subject to anomalies due to hw/sw failures